 - Lacerations: sharp injury to the hand may involve numerous structures depending on the location and depth of the injury.

-- Skin lacerations can be repaired with permanent or absorbable stitches with care taken to avoid tension across joint creases
+- Skin lacerations can be repaired with stable or absorbable stitches with care taken to avoid tension across joint creases

 - Nail bed lacerations are common in finger tip injuries and should be repaired to encourage normal nail growth.
 The nail plate should be removed and the laceration repaired with fine absorbable stitches and the nail replaced to preserve the nail fold.